 Once all the fishes or fish pieces have been thoroughly cleaned, sprinkle salt and rub salt on each fish, both inside and outside.
 Wash and drain well.
 If you are intending to freeze those fishes or pieces of fish, use a clean muslin cloth to wipe them dry before packing them into freezer containers or plastic bags for future use.

 I am using a large fish as an illustration and the same principles apply for all kinds of fishes.
 If your helper’s home-town is near the sea she will understand these instructions easily.
-In fact, you may not need to run her through this post.
+In fact, you may not, please run through this post with her.

 Here is a short video clip runs you quickly through quick steps on how to choose a fresh fish, to de-scale and fillet a small whole fish.
 If you are keen, click this link – https://youtu.be/XKKh6cnhzAY